-In many developing countries universities, research institutions and national research funding agencies do not have budgets to cover APCs and authors have to pay from their own pockets.
+In many developing countries, universities, research institutions and national research funding agencies do not have budgets to cover APCs and authors have to pay from their own pockets.

-EIFL agreements with publishers aim to cover publishing in fully open access journals (which only include open access articles) and hybrid journals (which include a mix of open access and closed-access articles that only be read by people who have subscriptions).
+EIFL agreements with publishers aim to cover publishing in fully open access journals (which only include open access articles) and, during the period of transition to open access, also hybrid journals (which include a mix of open access and closed-access articles that can only be read by people who have subscriptions).

 - Read EIFL’s principles for negotiating open access agreements with publishers.

 - Read about the benefits of EIFL's APC agreements:

 - Interview with Dr Imad Ibrik, Research Director, An-Najah National University, Palestine (published in EIFL Annual Report 2019).